Six RS Ranch LP Trail Ride

 Dorris Ann has invited us to ride on her private ranch to enjoy the clean pastures, the running creeks and the herds of registered cows.
 We will ride with her through pastoral areas and near a cemetery.

-Saturday potluck supper will be the only meal served at the carport at the Painted Horse Inn (the house near the gate).
-The ranch is graciously cooking hamburgers so bring your own drink and a dessert to share.
+Saturday night dinner BBQ brisket with fixings, bring drinks and dessert.
+Don't miss this meal.
+Dorris Ann puts on a fantastic spread, its worth the price of admission!
+Meal served at the carport at the Painted Horse Inn (the house near the gate).
 For other meals, there are restaurants in Buffalo which is about 15 minutes down the road.
 A fire ring will be available.

-Primitive camping Friday and Saturday night.
+Primitive camping only, no hookups, Friday and Saturday night.
 Horse water in camp and creek water on the trails.
 No public restrooms.

 TETRA member $25 per person for day or weekend ride and $30 for non-member day or weekend ride

 TETRA rules /trail etiquette must be observed on all TETRA sponsored trail rides.
 Horses prone to kick must have a red ribbon attached to their tail.
-Dogs must stay on a leash at all times. either in camp or on the trail.
-Practice noise discipline in camp, i.e. no loud music.
-Be ready to ride at the set "ride out" time.
+Dogs must stay on a leash at all times.
+No dogs on the trail.
+Generators should be turned off by 10PM.
+Please be ready by the set "ride out" time.
 Make this trail ride enjoyable and safe for everyone by adhering to trail ride rules.

 DIRECTIONS: In Buffalo, Texas, turn south on Hwy 75 from the intersection of Hwys 79 and 75.
 Go 4 miles to FM 831 and turn east.
 You will go 10 miles - through the town of Flo and across Serasco Creek - to a brick gate.
 Take the ranch road to the camp area.
 Signs will be posted.